wagov/soc-itsm/security-operations-training/induction.md

 To secure a modern public cloud start with understanding shared security responsibility models.
 It is crucial to understand where to effectively apply investment (i.e. where to focus security resources) to ensure a useful outcome.
 ![Cloud Enabled Security](cloud-enabled-security.svg)

-If you are relatively new to public cloud services and/or IT infrastructure, please start with the [Azure Fundamentals (AZ-900)](https://docs.microsoft.com/en-us/certifications/azure-fundamentals/) certification.
+If you are relatively new to public cloud services and/or IT infrastructure, please start with the [Azure Fundamentals (AZ-900)](https://docs.microsoft.com/en-us/certifications/azure-fundamentals/) and [Security, Compliance, and Identity Fundamentals (SC-900)](https://docs.microsoft.com/en-us/certifications/security-compliance-and-identity-fundamentals/) certifications.

 ### 3.2.
 Security Operations Basics